Nick's Picks

 Ristoro Della Salute

 My take: Right on Piazza del Colosseo with outdoor tables looking directly at the Colosseum.
-Most restaurants in that location are not worth it but this one actually is.
-Sat outside after the tour, ordered the cacio e pepe and a bottle of wine, and stayed longer than planned.
+Most restaurants in that location aren't worth it, but this one actually is.
+Sat outside after the tour, ordered the cacio e pepe and a bottle of wine, and stayed for hours.
+Walk into Monti after, it's a ten minute walk and the side streets have wine bars and small shops without the tourist crowds.

 Dinner Favorites